 Home

-Jaw Pain Confusion: TMJ Disorder vs Dental Pain Explained by a Specialist
+Jaw Pain Confusion: TMJ (Temporomandibular Joint) Disorder vs Dental Pain Explained by a Specialist

 Dr Vijay K Asrani, a specialist who frequently treats jaw-related ailments at his practice, said he often saw patients who had been self-medicating with painkillers or bouncing between dentists with no explanations.
 The fact is simple: Jaw pain isn’t always about teeth, and tooth pain isn’t always about cavities.
 Let’s take it apart in a manner that actually makes sense.